Ashfaq-Ahmed-Mohammed/CAP5510/Proposal.md

 ## Workload distribution:

 - Workload will be distributed evenly amongst members.
 We plan to meet regularly and work together on all aspects of the project.
-Different parts of the code will be implemented separately, and we will combine our results.Documentation tasks will be split up, but verified and proofread by each team member.
+Different parts of the code will be implemented separately, and we will combine our results.Documentation tasks will be split up, verified and proofread by each team member.

 ## References: